preethamam/Point-Cloud-Annotations-Reviewer/README.md

 - Toggle “Toggle Annotations (A)” to show/hide red points when overlaying.
 - Add comments and click “Save Comment”, or export to Excel at any time.
 - Press Ctrl+S to save a side‑by‑side PNG snapshot.
+- Loop through point clouds using the loop button
+- Jump to point cloud using **Input PC Index and Press Enter** text box

 ---